Ivo-Evans/notes/node-and-networks/modularity/third-party-modules/for-security.md

 Similarly, the jsonwebtoken library inserts the exp, or expiration, field for you, but only if you specify expiresIn in the optional options argument.
 According to the JWT spec, exp is the number of seconds since the epoch.
 Since this isn't convenient, our library lets you give expiresIn, and adds that on to the current time to make the exp claim.

 #### Send a token
 Once you have created a token it is time to send it out.
-You should send it as a cookie.
+If you're sending it to a website, you should send it as a cookie.

-express has a [res.cookie() function](https://expressjs.com/en/api.html#res.cookie), and with Node's http module you can use setHeader.
-Let's focus on Express.
+express has a [res.cookie() function](https://expressjs.com/en/api.html#res.cookie), and with Node's http module you can use setHeader, but let's focus on Express.

 The first argument of Express's res.cookie() is a string.
 In our case it should be ```'token'````.
 This is the key of the cookie.
 The second is the object to be the value of the token.
 The third is the options argument.
 For cookies, this argument is important.
 Observe the example: